Ylvauk/git-intro/readme.md

    If it does, click on your github.com username (not the enterprise github, if they're different).
 4. If everything works, you'll see a screen that has a book with a fork in it being scanned.
-5. You'll then be went to a page that looks like the one you were just on for your own repo.
+5. You'll then be sent to a page that looks like the one you were just on for your own repo.
 Take a close look at the heading in the top left: it should have your username and then the name of the repository and underneath that something like, "forked from